What We Believe

 II Corinthians 3:17; John 16:7-13 & 14:16-17; Acts 1:8; I Corinthians 2:12 & 3:16; Ephesians 1:13 & 5:18; Galatians 5:25

-The Bible is the self-revelation of God to humankind and is the Word of God.
+The Bible is the written record of God’s revelation to humankind.
 It was written by human authors under the inspiration of the Holy Spirit.
 It is the supreme source of truth for Christian beliefs and living.
-Both the Old and New Testament point to Jesus Christ and are true without any mixture of error.
+Both the Old and New Testament point to Jesus Christ and are true without any error.
 The canon of protestant scripture is accepted to be the completed Bible.

 II Timothy 1:13 & 3:16; II Peter 1:20-21 & 3:16; Psalms 119:105, 160 & 12:6; Proverbs 30:5; Luke 24:25-27